 Arnold’s Country Kitchen: Near the Gulch at 605 8th Ave S, this is a local institution serving wonderful southern cooking.
 The meat options change daily so go for the meat plus three where you get your meat entrée and add three sides.
 I love the brisket with squash casserole, mac and cheese and collard greens.
 I also like the corn bread and the pecan pie.
 You might go early as people line up almost out the door at noon.
 You go through a cafeteria line before heading to small tables as well as longer communal tables.
-The food was really outstanding to head over fast!
+The food was really outstanding so head over fast!

-Thompson Hotel: This is a luxury, boutique hotel, located in the Gulch at 401 11th Ave.
+Thompson Nashville: This is a luxury, boutique hotel, located in the Gulch at 401 11th Ave.
 S. It is a great place to stay in one of the most fun neighborhoods in the city to explore.
 Make sure to eat at the Marsh House Restaurant, where Chefs John Besh and John Cameron have teamed up to cook great seafood.
 I stopped in for coffee and dessert and loved the atmosphere.
 There is also the L.A.
 Jackson, Killebrew Coffee shop just off the lobby, Thompson Hotel Coffee shop and a sleek Frye Boot Store.

 Biscuit Love Gulch: At 316 11th Ave.
 S., this is a fun casual spot for breakfast or lunch featuring Southern specialties.